-Pursuant to the Advisory Agreement, the Company is required to pay the following fees and expense reimbursements:
+Pursuant to the Advisory Agreement in effect through June 30, 2008, the Company was required to pay the following fees and expense reimbursements (in addition to the reimbursement of organizational and other costs described in Note 2 above):

-Acquisition Fees - The Company pays an acquisition fee to the Advisor for services related to the due diligence, selection and acquisition of direct or indirect real estate investments.
-The acquisition fee is payable following the closing of each acquisition in an amount equal to 0.50% of (i) the purchase price of real estate investments acquired directly by the Company, including any debt attributable to such investments, or (ii) when the Company makes an investment indirectly through another entity, such investment's pro rata share of the gross asset value of the real estate investments held by that entity.
-The Advisor earned cash acquisition fees totaling \$1.4 million and \$1.6 million for the three months ended March 31, 2008 and 2007, respectively, which have been recorded as an expense in the accompanying condensed consolidated statements of operations.
+Acquisition Fees - The Company paid an acquisition fee to the Advisor for services related to the due diligence, selection and acquisition of direct or indirect real estate investments.
+The acquisition fee was payable following the closing of each acquisition in an amount equal to 0.50% of (i) the purchase price of real estate investments acquired directly by the Company, including any debt attributable to such investments, or (ii) when the Company made an investment indirectly through another entity, such investment's pro rata share of the gross asset value of the real estate investments held by that entity.
+The Advisor earned cash acquisition fees totaling \$3.0 million and \$2.3 million for the six months ended June 30, 2008 and 2007, respectively, which have been recorded as an expense in the accompanying condensed consolidated statements of operations.
+The Advisor earned cash acquisition fees totaling approximately \$1.6 million and \$626,000 for the three months ended June 30, 2008 and 2007, respectively, which have been recorded as an expense in the accompanying condensed consolidated statements of operations.
 See discussion of the Participation Interest below for additional information concerning acquisition fees.
-As of March 31, 2008, the Company had liabilities for incurred and unpaid acquisition fees of approximately \$668,000 which have been included in the accompanying condensed consolidated balance sheets.
-As of December 31, 2007, the Company had no liabilities for incurred and unpaid acquisition fees.
+As of June 30, 2008 and December 31, 2007, the Company had no liabilities for incurred and unpaid acquisition fees.